gah-code/narrative-interface-system/README.md

   - If using thumbnails:
     - Add an optional `thumbnail` field to the `project` content type in `landing-page-content-models` v2.
     - Map it into the UI and render with meaningful `alt` text (e.g. “Screenshot of project dashboard for …”).
-    - Keep layout simple: small image + text, responsive on mobile.
+    - Keep layout simple and responsive: image + text on desktop, stacked on mobile.

-- [ ] **Tokens & readability**
+- [ ] **Tokens & readability check**
   - In `tokens.css`:
-    - Verify `--color-muted` is readable on the dark background (meets contrast requirements).
-    - Ensure focus styles (`:focus-visible`) use a clear, high-contrast `--color-focus-ring`.
+    - Reconfirm `--color-text`, `--color-muted`, and body font-size are comfortable for sustained reading.
   - In `layout.css`:
-    - Confirm section spacing on desktop (aim for ~3–4rem vertical space between sections).
-    - Increase line-height slightly on mobile paragraphs (e.g. `1.6–1.8`) for better readability.
+    - Slightly increase line-height on mobile paragraphs (e.g. `1.6–1.8`) for better readability.
+    - Confirm that long sections (Experience, Projects, Learning) don’t feel cramped or overly dense.

 ---